 Using the provided Active Directory custom properties, you can override the Active Directory policy, domain, organizational unit, and other values on a particular blueprint when it is deployed.

-The list of the provided Active Directory custom properties is included in the Custom Properties Reference.
+The list of the provided Active Directory custom properties is included in the Custom Properties E topic.
 The custom property prefix is ext.policy.activedirectory.

 In addition to the provided properties, you can create your own custom properties.
 You must prefix you custom properties with ext.policy.activedirectory.
 For example, ext.policy.activedirectory.domain.extension or ext.policy.activedirectory.yourproperty.
 The properties are passed to your custom vRealize Orchestrator Active Directory workflows.

-For more information about custom properties, see Custom Properties Reference.
-Depending on what values you are overriding, you might need to create a property definition.
+For more information about custom properties, see Using Custom Properties.
+For the values that you are overriding, you might need to create a property definition.
 For example, you might create a property definition that retrieves the available Active Directory policies from vRealize Automation.
 Alternatively, you might create definition that allows the requesting user to select from two or more alternative organizational units.
-See Custom Properties Reference.
+See Using Property Definitions.